 This boutique style Komodo liveaboard accommodates up to 8 divers comfortably, in four spacious and exquisite cabins, one master cabin and 3 staterooms.

-The master suite and the two staterooms have the capability of accommodating either couples or twin share.
-Staterooms are fitted with individually controlled air-conditioning, and boasts decadent en-suite marble.
+The master suite has the capability of accommodating either couples or twin share with a state-of-the-art entertainment system and individually controlled air-conditioning.

 Adelaar - itineraries